-Our favorite travel photos of the year (so far)
+Our favorite travel photos of the year

-(CNN) — A deep blue sky majestically sets off the gleaming white landscape of pristine winter wilderness in Canada.
-Blossoming cherry trees present a merry current of pinks and yellows in a sea of green tea leaves at a plantation in China.
-A straight ribbon of black-top road knifes through the stark landscape of a red-rock desert in the United States.
+(CNN) — The northern lights glow green and blue over a mountain in western Iceland.
+Dogs run free along a beach in Spain as a spectacular sunset takes over the sky.
+Covered in a snowy white blanket, a volcano provides a fiery-red light display against the night sky in Chile.
+Flowers explode in a vivid, technicolor display at a expo garden in Jiangsu province in China.
 It's a big and amazing world out there, full of spectacular destinations.
 And with the ongoing revolution in camera technology, there's never been a better time to soak it all in than right now.
 At its best, travel photography inspires, intrigues and informs.
 It sets us on armchair adventures.
 It can spur us to actually plan a dream trip we've long sought to take.
 Or pictures can reveal a possible new journey that captures our imagination.

 These photos not only show the natural and man-made beauty of our world, but they can also give us a glimpse of other people and cultures and the beauty within the human race.